Opal Mann Green Engagement Award

 Engagement.
 Describe how the team of primary leaders implemented the Kellogg Commission Engagement Seven-Part Test in planning, implementation, and continuous improvement of the program.

 Empowerment and Teamwork.
 Describe how you implemented (democratic) strategies that empowered team members, created inclusion, recognized contributions of partners, and negotiated democratically to achieve mutually beneficial outcomes.
 Describe how resource partnerships developed to support program sustainability and effectively address the issue or problem until resolved.

 Outcomes and Impact.
 Describe accomplishments that were beneficial, valued by the community, and that informed engagement academically (scholarly articles, presentations, and poster sessions).

-The completed application in Word (.doc or .docx) must be emailed by midnight on the third Friday of October annually to firstname.lastname@example.org.
-The applications review process will begin in October.
+Completed applications in Word (.doc or .docx) should be emailed to firstname.lastname@example.org.
+The applications review process will begin in November.
 Winners will be notified by early March, and invited to attend the “Celebrating the Engaged University Awards Ceremony” to receive the award.